Reverse Mortgage Foreclosure Has No Effect on Heirs

 You are never, in any way whatsoever, obligated on the loan.
 Secondly, the loan has only the property for security.

-Therefore, it seems a waste to file anything now above and beyond a trust or will specifically excluding what heirs get because the lender can never seek repayment from any other asset and there is no liability to other assets or heirs.
+Therefore, it seems a waste to file anything now above and beyond a trust or specifically exclude what heirs get because the lender can never seek repayment from any other asset and there is no liability to other assets or heirs.

 Reverse mortgages are Non-Recourse